NewDayTechnology/API-Design/DocumentationGuidelines/ContentGuidelines.md

   * Implementation process, if any
   * NewDay Support

-For information on API Document format and how you can provide this to the Developer Portal team, refer to <content to be added here>
+For information on the document format that you must follow, refer to [API Document Format](#api-document-format) and how you can provide this to the Developer Portal team, refer to [Document Publication Process]

 ## Generic Documentation Guidelines

+---

 * **Prepare a content strategy and structure**: This will help you to prepare a skeletal structure of your content.
 Based on this architecture, prepare logical content sections.
 * **Think about your customer first**: When you write, consider the following questions: